The dm+d is a dictionary of descriptions and codes which represent medicines and devices in use across the NHS.

 Proposals to change values for VMP prescribing status

 The dm+d Content Committee sought feedback from users on a proposal to change the values for the VMP prescribing status attribute.
-A document explaining the proposal and two accompanying appendices are available:
+A document explaining the proposal is available:

 Contact dm+d or raise an issue